The power take-off (PTO) for a truck is a vital piece of equipment.

 “Productivity drives revenue, therefore, the health and function of the PTO is a valuable and important part of truck fleet management,” Bartlett added.
 “Having a general understanding of how the PTO is activated, what it does, and how it works helps to reduce downtime, shortens troubleshooting efforts, and provides shop managers and technicians with a higher level of confidence that their fleet is in good working order.”

-One important consideration when selecting a PTO would be rugged construction and durable components.
+One important consideration when selecting a PTO on a truck would be rugged construction and durable components.

 Another consideration involves the technical side of the selection process.